 Just like with braces, you can drink whatever you want with Invisalign but only when you’re not wearing your aligners.
 It’s extremely important to take your aligners out to drink anything aside from plain water.
 Here’s why:

 - Invisalign aligners are crafted from clear plastic.
-Drinking coffee with Invisalign or any other hot beverages can cause the plastic to warp.
+Drinking coffee with Invisalign or any other hot beverage can cause the plastic to warp.
 The effectiveness of Invisalign depends on the fit.
 If the plastic warps and the fit is off, your teeth won’t get the necessary force to achieve the movements your orthodontist programmed into that set of aligners.
 This can compromise your results or mean you’ll have to wear that tray again.

 - Drinking something sugary or acidic with Invisalign aligners in your mouth or drinking and then immediately putting your aligners back in without rinsing your mouth out, can lead to cavities or erosion of your tooth enamel.
 The aligners fit snugly against the teeth and will trap the sugar or acid, holding it against your teeth for a longer period of time, potentially causing more damage.
 It won’t get washed away like it normally would by your saliva.
 Drinking alcohol with Invisalign or having the occasional glass of soda is fine but only if you’ve taken your aligners out and rinse your mouth out after.

 - Drinking with Invisalign aligners in your mouth will cause the plastic to stain if you’re having things like coffee, red wine or tea.
 This kind of defeats the purpose of having virtually invisible treatment since your aligners will be noticeable.